alabeduarte/alabeduarte.github.io/blog/content/blog/tdd/index.md

 “how will someone call this code in real life?
 Is it easy to read?”.

 Sometimes, “For a given input, I expect this output” is not possible.
-You could argue that it is not that simple, sometimes it is not easy to structure input and expected output.
-But, for me, that’s the key.
-The fact that might not be possible all times doesn’t change the fact that you can always think about it and make it as an exercise.
+You could argue that it is not that simple as sometimes it is not easy to structure input and expected output.
+However, The fact that might not be possible all times doesn’t change the fact that you can always think about it and make it as an exercise.
 Challenge yourself often and see if this is really the case.
 If not, try breaking down your code into smaller components and then ask this question again.

 ### Good code design is pretty subjective!